I’m not leaking milk – Will I be able to breastfeed?

-And another point to note is that, if you have been leaking milk at any point of pregnancy or breast feeding and then as the weeks have gone on, you have noticed a change and there isn’t as much leakage or maybe not at all, then that’s also absolutely fine.
-Probably it’s just that your baby and you are now in sync with each other in regards to supply and demand of milk and everything is settled down.
+Another point to note is that even if you have been leaking milk in pregnancy or during breastfeeding and then as the weeks have gone on you have noticed that there isn’t as much leakage (or none at all) then that’s also absolutely fine.

 Review dates, references & further resources

 Version 1.1 published in March 2019.
 Next review date: Jan 2022